johnshields/johnshields/README.md

 ***

 ### Qualifications: :mortar_board:
-Bachelor of Science in Computing in Software Development = :heavy_check_mark:

 Bachelor of Science (Honours) in Computing in Software Development = :heavy_check_mark:

 MSc in Serious Games and VR = :hourglass_flowing_sand: